luchiansienna/CreditAgricoleAPI/README.md

 ## Unit tests

-All services are testable because they are implemented with no dependency concrete connections ( dependecy injection applied ).
+All services are testable because they are implemented with no concrete dependencies ( dependecy injection applied ).
 WebSocket can be mocked and passed into the constructor of WebSocketWrapper.

 * **CreditAgricole.Services.Tests** -